carpentries-incubator/scrna-seq-analysis/_episodes/03- Normalization.md

 > we can add the date of files generation at the first part of files names.
 For example, 2021-09-20-normalization.txt.
 {: .callout}

+> ## Exercise
+>
+> Discuss your results with your classmate.
+What are the advantages and disadvantages of
+> file name system suggested?
+Which system do you suggest for file names which helps
+> for better management of scRNA-seq as a big data project?
+>
+>> ## Solution
+>> - Advantages:
+>> Reproducibility.
+>> Easy to track the project progress.
+>> Disadvantage:
+>> Not all of the collaborators use the same manner for the data management.
+It makes hard to merge files and data.
+> {: .solution}
+{: .challenge}

 Now, we can check out if we have all the files required for the analysis.
 ~~~